Lab: Every SQL Migration Scenario β Hands-On

 - Source type: SQL Server, Target type: Azure SQL Database

-- Activity type: Online data migration
+- Activity type: Offline data migration

 - Configure source connection (to your